david-gaspard/msmodel/README.md

 For this purpose, make sure `git` is installed on your machine entering `git --version` in a terminal.
 If this command does not work, then install `git` using
 ```
+sudo apt update
 sudo apt install git
 ```
-or any other package manager.
+or any other package manager at your convenience.
+Note that installing Git may depend on your operating system.
+Before running, Git will probably ask you to set up an account using `git config`.
-Now, type the following commands:
+Once Git is installed, type the following command:
 ```
 git clone <url>
 ```